True name

-A true name is a name of a thing or being that expresses, or is somehow identical to, its true nature.
-The notion that language, or some specific sacred language, refers to things by their true names has been central to philosophical study as well as various traditions of magic, religious invocation and mysticism (mantras) since antiquity.
+A true name (sometimes also real name) is a name of a thing or being that expresses, or is somehow identical to, its true nature.
+The notion that language, or some specific sacred language, refers to things by their true names has been central to philosophical study as well as various traditions of magic, religious invocation, and mysticism (mantras) since antiquity.

 Philosophical and religious contexts

 The true name of the Egyptian sun god Ra was revealed to Isis through an elaborate trick.
 This gave Isis complete power over Ra and allowed her to put her son Horus on the throne.

 Socrates in Plato's Cratylus considers, without taking a position, the possibility whether names are "conventional" or "natural", natural being the "True name" ([τῇ ἀληθείᾳ ὄνομα]), that is, whether language is a system of arbitrary signs or whether words have an intrinsic relation to the things they signify (this anti-conventionalist position is called Cratylism).

 The Roman goddess Angerona guarded the true name of Rome.

 Hellenistic Judaism emphasized the divine nature of logos, later adopted by the Gospel of John.
-The true name of God plays a central role in Kabbalism (see Gematria, Temurah, YHWH [the tetragrammaton]) and to some extent in Sufism (see 100th name of God).
+The true name of God plays a central role in Kabbalism (see Gematria, Temurah, the tetragrammaton) and to some extent in Sufism (see 100th name of God).

 The ancient Jews considered God's true name so potent that its invocation conferred upon the speaker tremendous power over His creations.
 To prevent abuse of this power, as well as to avoid blasphemy, the name of God was always taboo, and increasingly disused so that by the time of Jesus their High Priest was supposedly the only individual who spoke it aloud — and then only in the Holy of Holies upon the Day of Atonement.

 Also in a Biblical context, in the tale of Jacob's nocturnal wrestling with an anonymous angel, the angel refuses to reveal his own name to Jacob even after the angel's submission at dawn.
 Thereafter Jacob obtains a new name which signifies his successful struggle to God and man, and names the place to commemorate his surviving an encounter with the Divine.

 In the neo-Charismatic Christian practice of spiritual mapping, commonly used in the New Apostolic Reformation movement, prophets discover the names of territorial spirits believed to rule over geographic areas and social spheres in order to defeat them through spiritual warfare rituals and prayer.

 Chinese Daoist traditions such as the Three Sovereigns corpus emphasize the capacity of talismans, charts, and diagrams to depict the true forms (zhenxing 真形) and true names (zhenming 真名) of demons and spirits.
 These talismanic representations are considered to be windows into the metaphysical substance and immutable essence of things—that is, images of the eternal Dao without form.
 The true form or name of a spirit inscribed on a talisman is legible only to supernatural beings, and gives a sort of temporary "control" over the entity whose name or form is possessed.